 This view is taken looking south standing at the centre of the bridge.

-It takes in the waterways of both creeks, the beach park, the beach, the creek foreshores, the caravan park, the shops, lots along Young Street and the rear of lots along the Tweed Coast Road.
+It takes in the waterways of both Cudgera and Christies Creeks, the Creek Foreshore Park, the beach, the creek's foreshore, the caravan park, the shops, lots along Young Street and the rear of lots along the Tweed Coast Road.

-The topography and spit of land on which the estuary park and caravan park is situated is clearly readable from this view.
+The topography and spit of land on which the Creek Foreshore Park and caravan park is situated is clearly readable from this view.

 Buildings are nestled within vegetation.
 The tree line is visible above buildings and foreshore vegetation surrounds buildings.
+The upper levels of buildings along Young Street and the Tweed Coast Road are visible.